yoanesber/Spring-Boot-Hibernate-One-To-Many-PostgreSQL/README.md

 Implement JPA/Hibernate **One-To-Many** mapping with **Hibernate** in a Spring Boot CRUD example using `@OneToMany` annotation.

 ## 📖 Overview
 This project is a REST API built using **Spring Boot** to handle CRUD operations for **Employee** and **Department** entities.
 The project integrates **Spring Data JPA with Hibernate** as the default JPA provider and uses **PostgreSQL** as the database.
 It also includes a custom HTTP response and a **custom error controller** to override the default `/error` response.

-This project implements `One-To-Many` relationships between **Employee** as the parent entity and the child entities `DepartmentEmployee`, `SalaryEmployee`, and `TitleEmployee`.
+This project implements `One-To-Many` relationships between **Employee** as the parent entity and the child entities **DepartmentEmployee, SalaryEmployee, and TitleEmployee**.
 The relationship is managed using Spring Data JPA with Hibernate, and the project utilizes `EmbeddedId` for `composite primary keys` in the relationship tables.

 ---

 ## 🤖 Tech Stack
 The technology used in this project are:
 - `Spring Boot Starter Web` – Building RESTful APIs or web applications
-- `Spring Data JPA with Hibernate` – Simplifying database interactions
 - `PostgreSQL` – Database for persisting Netflix Shows
+- `Hibernate` – Simplifying database interactions
 - `Lombok` – Reducing boilerplate code
 ---